The best and most beautiful things in the world cannot be seen or even touched.

 Now, of course, these times must have been quite frightening for all, but to take your life or to consider taking your life because of money is even more frightening.
 We are not taking the money with us when we go to the land of beyond.
 It stays here.
 We are not permanently of this earth—at some point we leave behind the house, diamonds, and goods we’ve accumulated.

 What Is My Inner Worth?

-The goal of my most recent book, Release Your Obsession with Money: Heal from the Inside Out is to find your inner worth, not your net worth.
+The goal of one of my most recent books, Release Your Obsession with Money: Heal from the Inside Out is to find your inner worth, not your net worth.
 The definition of net-worth is our total assets minus our debts.
 Our net worth is the value of all our non-financial and financial assets that we own as an individual or institution, minus the value of all our outstanding liabilities.
 That sounds cold, doesn’t it?